reichlab/variant-nowcast-hub/README.md

 Early Monday morning (~3am ET) prior to a Wednesday on which submissions are due, the hub generates a JSON file with two high-level properties:

 1. `clades`: an array of [NextClade clade names](https://clades.nextstrain.org/about) that will be accepted in submission files for the upcoming deadline.
-2. `meta`: metadata relevant to the upcoming round, including links to the Nextstrain sequence information and reference tree used to generate the above `clades` array.
+2. `meta`: metadata relevant to the upcoming round, including

+    - links to the Nextstrain sequence information
+    - the Nextclade dataset used to generate the above `clades` array
+    - the total number of sequences used to generate the round's clade list

 The JSON file will live in the `auxiliary-data/modeled-clades/` directory of the repository and will be named “YYYY-MM-DD.json” where “YYYY-MM-DD” is the date of the Wednesday on which submissions are due.